mipear/dwragored/README.md

 - [Am I responsive?](https://ui.dev/amiresponsive) was used to create the image in this readme.

-## Acknowledgment
+## Acknowledgement

-Thank you to my mentor, Martina, my facilitator, Marko, and the tutor support team at Code Institute for supporting me with this project.
+Thank you to my mentor, Martina, and the tutor support team at Code Institute for supporting me with this project.